-If you belong to a wholesale club, look into or ask about car insurance discounts for members.
+If you belong to a wholesale club, ask about car insurance discounts for members.

-Costco, for example, partners with Ameriprise to offer auto insurance discounts — with members saving an average of $542 the first year they switch, according to Costco’s website.
-Note this auto insurance program is unavailable in a handful of states and Puerto Rico, however.
+Costco, for example, partners with Ameriprise to offer auto insurance discounts.
+Not all members save money, the fine print states.
+But among those who do, the average savings is $575 the first year they switch, according to Costco’s website.

 5. All kinds of other organizations

 If you belong to something — seemingly anything — there very well may be an insurer out there with a car insurance discount for you.